 There are so many things that YouTubers say to leave an impression on their viewers.
 The goal is to get the viewer thinking about your video even after they’re done watching the video.

 The interaction between you and your viewer needs to be more than just them listening and watching you.
 They should do and think something about you.

 Giveaways are another great way to attract new viewers, because the chance of getting something for free is higher when they subscribe to you and watch that video than it is if they didn’t.

 As you can see, Sejal Kumar, who is a pretty popular beauty YouTuber from India, hit success with giveaways.
 Now people aren’t just interested with what’s in her bag, but also with what they might have a chance of winning.

 Note also how she made the video personal, letting people see a part of what she carries with her everyday.
 This goes a long way in building a relationship with her subscribers, who would also be interested in her personal life.

 Any new marketer needs a boost, and what better way than to get help from someone who’s already carved their own niche in the YouTube world.
 This will excite not just your subscribers, but also the subscribers of the partnering channel.
 Your chance of exposure instantly expands, and new viewers can broaden your prospects of getting new YouTube subscribers.

-At the start and end of your video, ask you viewers to ‘hit the like and subscribe buttons’ if they liked the video.
-Chances are that people, who didn’t plan on subscribing but did enjoy watching your video, are more likely to subscribe after a gentle reminder.
+At the start and end of your video, ask your viewers to ‘hit the like and subscribe buttons’ if they liked the video.
+The chances are that people, who didn’t plan on subscribing but did enjoy watching your video, are more likely to accept after a gentle reminder.
 It also shows how much you value subscriptions and are looking forward to creating content for them, and how much their opinion matters when they like or comment on your posts.
 Silly as it may sound, asking for subscribers might actually increase subscribers.

 Things to keep in mind while trying to increase subscribers on YouTube